saurabh1207/Phx-On-Oozie/README.md

 We can use JDBC drivers of Phoenix to execute JAVA action in Oozie and access Phoenix through Oozie workflow.
 Only external jar required to run JAVA action is : <b>phoenix-client.jar</b>
+You can get the jar from the bin folder of phoenix installation.

 In above workflow.xml, you can see that class sqlline.SqlLine is used in JAVA action.
 3 important arguments are passed to this class: